YutongLiu/SQL-Practice-and-Learning/SQL-Learning(MySQL).md

 * 35 Who ordered "BNBG01"? return the customer name?

 **Solution 1**: sub-query
-Use a DISTINCT will be more rigorous
+Use a DISTINCT will be more rigorous.

 		SELECT DISTINCT cust_name
 		FROM customers